-The Garmin 62 uses different main display pages to provide information.
-When the MENU key is pressed repeatedly a horizontal ribbon is displayed and sequenced through.
-Pausing on any one highlighted page will open that page.
-(The QUIT key will sequence backwards through the ribbon.)
+The Garmin 62/64 uses different main display pages to provide information.
+When the QUIT key is pressed in any display page, a horizontal ribbon appears on the screen.
+Pressing the QUIT key repeatedly will sequence through the ribbon.
+Pausing on any one highlighted page will open that page, or press ENTER.
 The following six main display pages are suggested from US&R:

 - Main Menu

-- Satellite
+- 2. Satellite

 - 3. Trip Computer

 - 4. Map

 - 5. Compass

 - 6. Active Route (when navigating)